neilime/MooQRCode/README.md

 <a href='https://pledgie.com/campaigns/26669'><img alt='Click here to lend your support to: MooQrCode and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/26669.png?skin_name=chrome' border='0' ></a>

-Now look at an <a href='http://neilime.github.com/MooQRCode/exemple.html'>example</a>
+Now look at an [example](http://neilime.github.com/MooQRCode/exemple.html).

 # How to use

 (Fast & Easy)

-1. First, include required js files (Mootools & MooQrCode)
+* First, include required js files (Mootools & MooQrCode)
 ```html
 <script type="text/javascript" src="mootools.core.js"></script>
 <script type="text/javascript" src="mooqrcode.min.js"></script>
 ```

-2. Then create a container for the QRCode
+* Then create a container for the QRCode
 ```html
 <div id="QR_black"></div>
 ```

-3. Let the script do the job
+* Let the script do the job
 ```js
 document.id(window).addEvent('domready',function(){
     document.id('QR_black').qrCode({'width':50,'height':50,'value':'This is an encrypted value'});
 });
 ```

-4. That's all !
+* That's all !

 # Class: MooQrCode